|

 Jonathan yells, “get out!” several times until he screams it at the top of his lungs.
 She is instantly betrayed by Jonathan.
 Georgia, befuddled now, is thrown into a nightmare, stumbling to her car and recklessly driving off.
 As she drives, she falls apart crying.
 She experiences everything from jealousy to sorrow, which circles her mind as rain violently pours onto the windshield, causing her to hydroplane into a spinning chaotic frenzy, leaving only but the image of her panicking, flashes of white and the thunderous cry of her scream.
 And then everything calms down, leaving her sobbing on the steering wheel.

 Georgia’s story is a lot more complicated than Fred’s because it contains a historical connection as well as much psychological characterization.
 Like Hugo Shields, George Lorrison also represents the early Classical Hollywood in the manner of progression.
 When sound came into the “picture” in the late 20’s, many careers of silent film stars were ruined (Ames 41).
 In fact, many stars became alcoholics like John Barrymore and Gloria Swanson and suffered even more.
 Some even committed suicide like Peg Entwistle, who in 1932 jumped to her death from the “H” in the HOLLYWOODLAND sign (Anger 233).
 The failing career and alcoholism doomed John Barrymore and followed a generation with Diana (Naremore 118).
-This is perfectly shown allegorically in
+This is perfectly shown allegorically in The Bad and the Beautiful with Georgia being forced to confront the idea of her becoming the very same image of her father.
+Jonathan comes into the picture and pulls her away from this desperation, however just as she makes a successful recovery and breakthrough, he shatters her world by rejecting her.
+However, without Jonathan, Georgia might have never amounted to anything and remained a drunk in solitude.

 The third example of glamour is exemplified in James Lee Bartlow’s account of Jonathan.
 His glamour is in the form of Jonathan buying the rights to his best selling novel and offering him a chance to help out on the script for two weeks with all expenses paid.
 James Lee’s adorable southern wife Rosemary convinces James Lee to go, so both of them set off for Hollywood.
 Rosemary is hypnotized by the glamour of Hollywood, while James Lee is incredibly skeptical about it, and most importantly – Jonathan.
 After Jonathan convinces James Lee to stay permanently in Hollywood and write the adaptation of his novel, a different James Lee emerges.
 James Lee, while trying to work on the script, is interrupted by Rosemary continuously.
 Jonathan, after seeing that no progress is being made, secretly organizes Gaucho to escort the loveable Rosemary away for the weekend, while he takes James Lee up to his cabin and finish the script.
 Upon returning home from the cabin, tragedy occurs in the form of greed.